Careers in Pet Care: Job Options and Requirements

 Once accepted, students follow a curriculum that includes classes on animal anatomy and physiology, biology, parasitology, radiological techniques, endocrinology, neurology and surgery.
 Students gain clinical experience by working in veterinary offices on rotational schedules that allow them to focus on one aspect of veterinary practice at a time, such as large and small animal medicine and surgery, dermatology, radiology and applied pathology.
 Graduates must acquire a state license before they can begin practicing on their own; licensure requirements vary by state but typically involve holding a doctorate and passing an exam.

 Veterinarian Career Outlook

-The BLS has indicated that employment for veterinarians is likely to increase at a rate of 36% from 2010 to 2020.
+The BLS has indicated that employment for veterinarians is likely to increase at a rate of 12% from 2012 to 2022.
 This rate is higher than average and is attributed to a rising pet population and subsequent need for pet health care.
-In 2012, the BLS recorded a median annual salary of $84,460 for veterinarians across the country.
-Those working in Connecticut, Delaware and New York received the largest salaries at that time, averaging almost $112,000 a year or more.
+In 2013, the BLS recorded a median annual salary of $86,640 for veterinarians across the country.
+Those working in Hawaii, Connecticut and New York received the largest salaries at that time, averaging $115,000 a year or more.